 3. Backyard playground

-There’s no need to go to the park with this incredible design!
+There’s no need to go to the park with this incredible design, especially if you own a large garden!
 Bring the park to your backyard.

 4. Trellis shelter with bench